rumashie/CSCI-499/README.md

 - There may be connection/auth issue when sending an email via user dashboard.
 - Chatbot may give incorrect information as it will try to give filler text instead of looking at your calendar
 - Some buttons do not or features on the app are not fully implemented and may not trigger any action when clicked.
 They will be available in future updates
+- Users may lose authentication upon page refresh or when navigating back to Dashboard from certain URLs.
+Users will be redirected to Login Page, and have to log back in.
 - We plan to fix these in the future.

 ### Contributions